-We also undertake residential conveyancing.
+We also carry out residential conveyancing.
 Our aim is to provide an efficient, cost-effective, and stress-free service.
 It is, unfortunately, well known that moving house can be one

 of life's most difficult experiences.
 We will do all that we can to help you avoid the pitfalls that can lie in your path, and to guide you safely through the whole process from beginning to

 There are only two things that really differ from one Solicitor to the next in respect of conveyancing work.
 The first is their service, and the second is the price.
 We pride ourselves

 that our service is second to none - your work will be dealt with personally by an experienced qualified Solicitor, and you won't find yourself speaking to a different person each time you